microsoftgraph/dataconnect-solutions/solutions/projectstaffing/deployment/arm/README.md

 you want to perform changes to the python environment impacting the script, make sure to do them in the virtual env.

 The deployment script stores its internal state (finished stages, prompted values, auto-generated secrets, etc.) in the `~/.gdc` folder.
-This helps with rerunning the script after partial failures, by remembering previously provided inputs and by skipping certain previously completed steps.
+This helps with rerunning the script (i.e., retrying deployment) after partial failures, by remembering previously provided inputs and by skipping certain previously completed steps.
 Please note that if failures occur in certain inconsistent states, then this folder needs to be deleted, and the deployment started from a clean state.